-I hereby give my consent to the District to perform queries of the FMCSA Clearinghouse and share my drug and alcohol testing results with past, present and future employers, as well as the FMCSA Clearinghouse.

-(Signature of Employee)
+driving a commercial motor vehicle, as required by FMCSA's drug and alcohol program regulations. rm queries of the FMCSA Clearinghouse and share my drug and ure employers, as well as the FMCSA Clearinghouse.
+(Signature of Employee) (Date)

 403.9E4 DRUG/ALCOHOL TEST NOTIFICATION FORM